Makino-Guitars/website/content/guitars/MM.md

 ---

 The MM is a carved-top electric guitar, designed to evoke the classic maple-over-mahogany guitars of the 1950s with adjustments to improve playability, comfort, and style.
 Significant effort went into designing a shape that both sits well on the lap and hangs in a neutral playing position on the strap.
+I offer the MM with a chambered body option for weight reduction.

 Designed to be sturdy, beautiful, and comfortable, the MM is a big-sounding guitar.